-Because of this, PyTables implements a couple of ways to change these values.
-All of the tunable parameters live in the tables/parameters.py (and tables/parameters_pro.py, for PyTables Pro users).
+Because of these reasons, PyTables implements a couple of ways to change the values of these parameters.
+All the tunable parameters live in the tables/parameters.py (and tables/parameters_pro.py, for PyTables Pro users).
 The user can choose to change them in the parameter files themselves for a global and persistent change.
-Moreover, if she wants a finer control, she can pass any of these parameters directly to the openFile() function (see description), and the new parameters will only take effect in the corresponding file (the defaults will continue to be in the parameter files.
+Moreover, if he wants a finer control, he can pass any of these parameters directly to the openFile() function (see description), and the new parameters will only take effect in the corresponding file (the defaults will continue to be in the parameter files).

 A description of all of the tunable parameters follows.
-Please see your parameter files so as to know the actual default values.
+As the defaults stated here may change from release to release, please check with your actual parameter files so as to know your actual default values.